The coronavirus in Italy has been causing major concerns among travelers. But is is really unsafe to travel to Italy now?

 Good question!
 The simple answer is this: the more you test, the more you discover cases.
 And this is what Italy has been doing.
 More than 109000 people have been tested in Italy since the coronavirus outbreak and by 14 March (source).
 As of 28 February South Korea had tested more than 65000 (hence the presence of more cases there as well).

 The same can’t be said of other countries – as of March 4, 2020 only 459 tests had been run in the United States, and one person in California was refused the test by the CDC (the patient later turned out to be COVID-19 positive).
 By March 14, the number of tests administered in the US were 20795 and on March 16, 2020 3770 people tested positive.
+On 3 April 2020, more than 245000 people tested positive in the US.

 Testing in Italy is free.
 Healthcare is free – we don’t pay for doctors, Emergency Room or intensive care – regardless of our social or legal status, nationality, race.
 Not even migrants or tourists have to pay a penny to receive assistance.